This information explains what to do at home if you have or might have COVID-19.Back to top

 If you have COVID-19, we’ll send questions about your symptoms to your MyMSK (MSK patient portal) account every morning.
 This will help us keep track of how you’re feeling.
 Read our resource How to Complete Your COVID-19 Symptom Questionnaire for instructions for filling out the questionnaire.

-If you use a device for sleep apnea (such as a CPAP machine) or a home nebulizer, talk with your healthcare provider before using it.
+If you use a device for sleep apnea (such as a CPAP device) or a home nebulizer, talk with your healthcare provider before using it.
 These devices may spread the virus that causes COVID-19.

 - You can use acetaminophen (Tylenol®) to help treat fever, body aches, and headaches.